Disco Infinity

 TODO: Create some really nice diagrams of this!

-Once all 6 cards have been placed in the Action Row, their Action effects trigger in order from Space 1 to Space 6.
-Begin in Space 1 and do what the card says in the "Action:" section, and go in order to Space 6.
-After the cards in all 6 Spaces have been triggered, the Action Phase is over.
+Once all 8 cards have been placed in the timeline, their timeline effects trigger in order from Space 1 to Space 8.
+Begin in Space 1 and do what the card says in the ">>:" section, and go in order to Space 8.
+After the cards in all 8 Spaces have been triggered, the Resolution Phase is over.

 When you take damage after shields have been applied: